Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 Meanwhile, 36.4 percent of respondents said their budgets would decrease, with 29.8 percent expecting cuts of 1 to 10 percent.
 Fortunately, only 6.6 percent expected drastic cuts of more than 10 percent.

 We know you probably didn’t choose a profession in the law because you love debits and credits; you may see the budget process as a tedious chore (or worse).
-But keep in mind it matters to the C-suite: In Altman Weil’s CLO survey, 28.9 percent of respondents said the CEO or board of directors viewed “controlling legal spend” among the law department’s top three priorities.
+But keep in mind it matters to the C-suite.
+In Altman Weil’s CLO survey, 28.9 percent of respondents said the CEO or board of directors viewed “controlling legal spend” among the law department’s top three priorities.

-Moreover, the Association of Corporate Counsel has identified two links between smart budgeting and overall department and company health:
+Moreover, the Association of Corporate Counsel has identified two links between smart budgeting and overall legal department and company health:

-- Legal departments that hit their budgets are more likely to have a seat at the table: In its Law Department Management Report, the ACC reports teams that make budget are statistically more likely to have regular meetings with business leaders on operational issues.
+In its Law Department Management Report, the ACC reports teams that make budget are statistically more likely to have regular meetings with business leaders on operational issues.

-- Legal departments that hit budgets may be less vulnerable to regulatory investigations: The ACC also found “a strong correlation” between departments that keep spending within budget and departments with fewer regulatory issues.
+The ACC also found “a strong correlation” between departments that keep spending within budget and departments with fewer regulatory issues.

 If you’ve been using the “last year plus 5 percent” method of budgeting, it’s time for a fresh approach.
 Ready to get started?
+Download our 10 steps to a smarter legal budget white paper and template now to get started.
+If you would like to learn how the Xakia in house legal software can help with spend management, speak to the team today for a demo.